gsimon75/esp8266_gps_unit/README.md

 #### Unit and "Backend" server

 In the demo the FQDN of this "Backend" server is `backend.wodeewa.com`.
-(Technically it's served by the same VM as the "OTA" server, but that's not a requirement.)
+(Technically it's the same as the "OTA" server, but that's not a requirement.)

 Pretty much the same as with the OTA server.
 It even expects the Data server cert to be signed by the same CA as for the OTA server cert, which in practice doesn't necessarily has to be the same, so now it's a known limitation.